masterjedy/specs/block-layer/codecs/dag-pb.md

 DagPB does not support the full ["IPLD Data Model."](../../data-model-layer/data-model.md)

-## Format
+## Serial Format

-The DagPB IPLD format is a format implemented with a single protobuf:
+The DagPB IPLD serial format is described with a single protobuf:

 ```protobuf
 // An IPFS MerkleDAG Link